koordinator-sh/koordinator/docs/proposals/scheduling/20260402-lambda-g-symmetric-exhaustion.md

 gpuMemFree  := getExtendedResourceFree(nodeInfo, "koordinator.sh/gpu-memory")
 ```

-For nodes without GPU resources, both dimensions default to 0.5 (neutral), so the plugin degrades gracefully to 4D or effectively 2D (CPU, Memory) scoring.
+For nodes without GPU resources, both GPU dimensions are excluded from the active vector entirely.
+The plugin scores over only the currently active dimensions (CPU and Memory until IOPS/Network metrics are available), so absent dimensions do not affect variance, headroom, or cosine similarity.

 #### Integration Point